 Here’s an outline of the main proposals for the change in legislation and what they mean for divorcing couples:

-For more information on divorce, separation, and the current options available, please visit www.franceslindsay.co.uk and speak to one of our friendly, down-to-earth family lawyers.divorce, no fault divorce, separation
+For more information on divorce, separation, and the current options available, please visit www.franceslindsay.co.uk and speak to one of our friendly, down-to-earth family lawyers.Tags: divorce, no fault divorce, separation